sternberginator/games/README.md

 visual display of milestone progress
 (click to open) list of what the milestones are

-intentionally style differently than the real one?
-(eventually figure out heroku or w/e to host this+set so we can
+intentionally style differently than the inspirations (eventually figure out heroku or w/e to host these so we can play them easily)
-    play them easily - good reason to make styles different than the originals)